England Travel Diary: Birmingham

-Stratford is a very cute town with a lot of the original buildings turned into apartments and businesses, and it is really nice to see a place with a huge history behind it.
-We visited the Royal Shakespeare Company where they were preparing for a live showing of The Tempest in theatres across England that night then went up to the tower to see views of Stratford.
+Stratford is a very cute town with a lot of the original buildings turned into apartments and businesses.
+It is really nice to see a place with a huge history behind it.
+We visited the Royal Shakespeare Company where they were preparing for a live showing of The Tempest in theatres across England.
+Then we went up to the tower to see views of Stratford.
 After that we went to Shakespeare’s birthplace which has a lot of the original furniture and was interesting to walk around in.

 The dinner I had was a very traditional dish for the working class in England called faggots.
 I was nervous to order it because it is normally made out of meat cut offs of pork, but I figured while in England I should eat a traditional dish.
 It was actually pretty good, and came with mushy peas.
 I hate peas, but I could eat mushy peas regularly because they were pretty good!

 The next day we met Adrian’s brother and toured Ludlow which is a small town that is full of charm.
 A lot of the shops were closed because of the time of year.
 Pretty much everything is only open on the weekends, even the Ludlow Castle was closed.
 We were able to tour the Castle Lodge which is a mansion right next to the castle that was really cool to walk through.
 After Ludlow, Adrian took me to an open mic night where we saw a lot of good bands perform.